-- (a) Who May Apply.
-An application for a Certificate of Appropriateness may be filed by the owner, or authorized agent for the owner, of the property for which the Certificate is sought. - (b) Where to File.
-Applications shall be filed in the office of the Planning Department of City Planning. - (c) Content of Applications.
-The content of applications shall be in accordance with the policies, rules and regulations of the Department and the City Planning Commission HPC.
+(a) Who May Apply.
+An application for a Certificate of Appropriateness may be filed by the owner, or authorized agent for the owner, of the property for which the Certificate is sought.

+(b) Where to File.
+Applications shall be filed in the office of the Planning Department of City Planning.

+(c) Content of Applications.
+The content of applications shall be in accordance with the policies, rules and regulations of the Department and the City Planning CommissionHPC.
 All applications shall be upon forms prescribed therefore, and shall contain or be accompanied by all information required to assure the presentation of pertinent facts for proper consideration of the case and for the permanent record.
 In general, the application shall be accompanied by plans and specifications showing the proposed exterior appearance, including but not limited to color, texture of materials, and architectural design and detail; drawings or photographs showing the property in the context of its surroundings may also be required.
-The applicant may be required to file with his application the information needed for the preparation and mailing of notices as specified in Section 1006.3. - (d) Verification.
-Each application filed by or on behalf of one or more property owners shall be verified by at least one such owner or his authorized agent attesting to the truth and correctness of all facts, statements and information presented. - (e) Conditional Uses.
+The applicant may be required to file with his application the information needed for the preparation and mailing of notices as specified in Section 1006.3.

+(d) Verification.
+Each application filed by or on behalf of one or more property owners shall be verified by at least one such owner or his authorized agent attesting to the truth and correctness of all facts, statements and information presented.

+(e) Conditional Uses.
 In the case of any proposal for which the City Planning Code requires a conditional use authorization in addition to a Certificate of Appropriateness, the Department may combine the required applications, notices and hearings for administrative convenience and in the interests of the applicant and the public, to the extent deemed feasible and desirable by the Department.

 Multiple Planning Approvals.
-For projects that require multiple planning approvals, the HPC must review and act on any Certificate of Appropriateness before any other planning approval action.
-For projects that (1) require a conditional use authorization or permit review under Section 309, et. seq. of the Code, and (2) do not concern an individually landmarked property, the Planning Commission may modify any decision on a Certificate of Appropriateness by a two-thirds vote, provided that the Planning Commission shall apply all applicable historic resources provisions of the Code.
-For properties located on vacant lots, the Planning Commission may modify any decision on a Certificate of Appropriateness by a two-thirds vote, provided that the Planning Commission shall apply all applicable historic resources provisions of the Planning Commission shall apply all applicable historic resources provisions of the Planning Code.
+For projects that require multiple planning approvals, the HPC mustreview and act on any Certificate of Appropriateness before any other planning approval action.
+Forprojects that (1) require a conditional use authorization or permit review under Section 309, et. seq. ofthe Code, and (2) do not concern an individually landmarked property, the Planning Commission maymodify any decision on a Certificate of Appropriateness by a two-thirds vote, provided that thePlanning Commission shall apply all applicable historic resources provisions of the Code.
+Forproperties located on vacant lots, the Planning Commission may modify any decision on a Certificateof Appropriateness by a two-thirds vote, provided that the Planning Commission shall apply allapplicable historic resources provisions of the Code.
+Forproperties located on vacant lots, the Planning Commission may modify any decision on a Certificateof Appropriateness by a two-thirds vote, provided that the Planning Commission shall apply allapplicable historic resources provisions of the Planning Commission shall apply allapplicable historic resources provisions of the Planning Code.SEC.

-SEC.
 1006.2.
-REVIEW BY PLANNING DEPARTMENT OF CITY PLANNING AND CITY PLANNING COMMISSIONHPC.
+REVIEW BY PLANNING DEPARTMENT-OF-CITY PLANNING AND CITY

+PLANNING COMMISSIONHPC.